ENC Axess

-The ENC Axess is a line of low-floor transit buses available in 35' and 40' nominal lengths manufactured by ENC (formerly ElDorado National–California) in Riverside, California starting from 2003.
+The ENC Axess is a line of low-floor transit buses available in 35-foot and 40-foot nominal lengths manufactured by ENC (formerly ElDorado National–California) in Riverside, California starting from 2003.
 In addition to the different available lengths, the buses are sold with a variety of prime movers, ranging from conventional diesel, LNG/CNG combustion engines, diesel-electric hybrid and hydrogen fuel cell with a traction motor.

 The Axess was the first full-size heavy-duty transit bus, defined as ENC building both the chassis and body, offered by the company.
 Previously, ENC had built medium-duty mid-size transit and shuttle buses, with the company building a custom body on a commercial chassis.

 In 2010, ENC began offering the Axess with an extended front cap and raked windshield as the Axess BRT, intended for bus rapid transit service; the conventional Axess was discontinued in 2015 and the Axess BRT became the sole styling option offered.